kwetopeta/33nano.github.io/Notes.md

 # Praxis Blog Challenge
-> Remwmber its about value creation ans learning out loud
+> Remember its about value creation and learning out loud